sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 * Let `space` be the value of [`this.space()`].

 * If `options.method` is set, let `interpolationMethod` be a space separated list containing the value of `space`, a space, and the value of `options.method`.

 * Otherwise, if `space` is a rectangular color space, let `interpolationMethod` be `space`.

-* Otherwise, let `interpolationMethod` be a space separated list containing th value of `space`, a space, and the string "shorter".
+* Otherwise, let `interpolationMethod` be a space separated list containing the value of `space`, a space, and the string "shorter".

 * Return the result of [`color.mix(internal, options.color2, options.weight, interpolationMethod)`][`color.mix()`].